-The mission of the Center for Molecular Biology and Biotechnology (CMBB) is to develop research and training programs in molecular biology and biotechnology and serve as a link between FAU and other institutions and industry in this field.
+The mission of the Center for Molecular Biology and Biotechnology (CMBB) is to develop research and training programs in molecular biology and biotechnology and serve as a link between FAU and other institutions and industries in this field.

-Finally, the CMBB, with its research staff, modern equipment and supply of students will serve as a magnet to attract biotechnology companies to this area in southeast Florida area and serve as an interface with other research centers throughout the state and nation.
-A core facility is in place at our Jupiter site that contains equipment to carry out analysis for nucleic acids and proteins (Core Facility Link).
+Finally, the CMBB, with its research staff, modern equipment and supply of students will serve as a magnet to attract biotechnology companies to the southeast Florida area and serve as an interface with other research centers throughout the state and nation.
+A core facility is in place at our Jupiter site that contains equipment to carry out analysis of nucleic acids and proteins (Core Facility Link).
 This facility is available to scientists throughout the university and the community.
 Companies in the area will have access to this facility, which should be a strong attraction for both start-up and existing small biotechnology companies.